The road to self discovery

 Any current high school sophomore or junior whose parent or guardian is a residential member of Oconto Electric Cooperative is eligible.
 (Residential is defined as having the primary residence within OEC’s service territory.)

-Applications can be found at www.ocontoelectric.com or picked up at the OEC office in Oconto Falls.
+Applications can be picked up at the OEC office in Oconto Falls or click here.
 Applications must be submitted on or before January 5, 2018.
 Applications received after January 5, 2018, will not be considered.